knightjdr/cellmap-scripts/nmf/README.md

   * column for whether localization is known
   * column for whether score is confident or not

+### Robustness box plot

+After running cmgo nmf-robustness module, use the file `robustness.txt` with this script to generate boxplots

 ### Assess prey moonlighting

 For each prey calculate whether it has a secondary localization within X% of its primary.
 X is set from 0-1 in 0.01 increments.